***UPDATED with new information***

 She and Schechinger are both connected to the Kinsey Institute, she as a research fellow and Schechinger as an advisor to the Kinsey Institute’s Kenneth R. Haslam Collection on Polyamory, named after Dr. Kenneth Haslam who self-identifies as a “Golden Age polyamory activist.
 Long retired anesthesiologist.
 Gadfly.
 Troublemaker.
 Heretic.
 Single but not alone.
 Sex positive.
 Unitarian Universalist.”

-Schechinger is particularly excited about a letter he co-wrote asking the task force to “be inclusive of non-monogamy and kink,” both of which he views as “sexual orientations.”
+Schechinger is particularly excited about a letter he co-wrote asking the task force to “be inclusive of non-monogamy and kink.”
 In the letter, there is a link to a petition which includes a request to include “consensual non-monogamy as a protected class.”
 (No one can honestly say they weren’t warned about the dangers of adding “sexual orientation” to anti-discrimination policies and laws.)

 The Consensual Non-Monogamy Task Force’s Advisory Board includes the following:

 - Cunning Minx, “a poly and kinky sex-positive educator and activist” and a “kinky boobiesexual.”

 - Alan MacRobert, publisher of Polyamory in the News

 - Charles Moser, Ph.D.
 M.D., a “sex educator, sex researcher, clinical sexologist, and sexual medicine physician, who practices in San Francisco” and focuses on those “who identify as a sexual or gender minority, those who practice (or hope to practice) an alternative sexual or relationship lifestyle, and those who engage in nonconforming sexual or gender behaviors.”

 - Dave Doleshal, Ph.D., who serves on the International Organizing Committee for the “3rd Non-Monogamies and Contemporary Intimacies Conference”